In order to serve you better, please select your Dominion Energy location services.

 Local radio and TV stations will have information and provide actions to take to keep you safe in the unlikely emergency event at V.C.
 Summer.
 The public will be alerted and notified of an emergency via the Integrated Public Alert and Warning System (IPAWS).
 IPAWS is FEMA’s national system for local alerting that provides authenticated emergency and life-saving information to the public.

-In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device.
-At no charge to you.
+In an emergency, an emergency alert will be sent to your emergency alert-enabled mobile device at no charge to you.
 When you receive an emergency alert on your phone, tune in to one of your local radio or TV station for emergency information and instructions.

 Receiving an emergency alert on your phone, does NOT mean you should evacuate.
 It means turn on your local radio or television station(s) and listen for information and instructions on what to do.
 A list of local television and radio stations is provided below.